junlarsen/llvm4j/README.md

-# LLVM4KT
+# Bitbuilder

 There were no decent options to utilize the LLVM from JVM.
-LLVM 4 KT is a modern library for interacting with the [LLVM](https://llvm.org) from the JVM in an idiomatic and object-oriented approach.
+Bitbuilder is a modern library for interacting with the [LLVM](https://llvm.org) from the JVM in an idiomatic and object-oriented approach.